BalisticX/AFAL.Altis/Readme.md

 # AFAL.Altis

-By Ballistic, Nuke & Terminal
+Developed by Ballistic & Nuke

-After Altis Work In Progress
+Created by Ballistic & Terminal

 Everything here is subject to change